Zaghouan Day Trip

 • 1 review

-Zaghouan Aqueduct and the Roman Water Temple are two significant sites for understanding Tunisia's history.
-Experience them with an English-speaking guide.
+Zaghouan Aqueduct and the Roman Water Temple are significant sites for understanding Tunisia's history, guided by an expert English-speaking guide.

 Zaghouan Day Trip Itinerary

-The trip starts at 8 am with a hotel pickup in Tunis.
+Your day trip starts at 8 am with pickup from your hotel in Tunis.
 After a thirty-minute drive, the first stop is the Roman aqueduct of Zaghouan.

-In the second century, under Emperor Hadrian, the Roman Empire built an aqueduct connecting a water source at Zaghouan with the ancient city of Carthage to address water supply issues.
-Much of the aqueduct remains today, allowing exploration of this engineering masterpiece, while your guide explains its construction and design.
+In the second century, under Emperor Hadrian, the Roman Empire faced a water supply issue in northern Africa.
+They constructed an aqueduct connecting a water source at Zaghouan to Carthage.
+Much of the aqueduct still stands today, allowing for exploration of this engineering masterpiece, while your guide explains its innovative construction and design.

-Next, you'll visit the Roman Water Temple located on the outskirts of modern Zaghouan, also constructed under Emperor Hadrian.
-Your guide will discuss the importance of this sacred spring and its veneration in ancient times.
+Next, you'll visit the outskirts of modern Zaghouan to another archaeological site: the Roman Water Temple, also commissioned by Hadrian.
+Your guide will discuss the importance of this sacred spring in ancient times as you view the portico.

-Following the Water Temple tour, a traditional meal featuring Turkish specialties will be served at a restaurant in central Zaghouan, blending Mediterranean and Arab cuisines.
+After touring the Water Temple, you'll enjoy a traditional meal of Turkish specialities at a restaurant in central Zaghouan, featuring a blend of Mediterranean and Arab cuisines.

-You will return to Tunis after your meal, arriving at your hotel around 5 pm.
+Post-meal, you will return to Tunis, with drop-off at your hotel around 5 pm.

 Included